xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 ## Error: this command needs 2 arguments: release name, chart path

-Such error could be shown when one runs `helm upgrade` command and there are some spaces in the parameters e.g.
+An error like this could occur when you run `helm upgrade` and there are some spaces in the parameters.
+In the following example, `Test Username` is the culprit:

 ```
 helm upgrade gitlab gitlab/gitlab --timeout 600 --set global.email.display_name=Test Username ...